How Modern Mental Health Tools Help Consultants Stay at the Center of Client Strategy Conversations

 With such high stakes, employers are reassessing their well-being vendors and demanding evidence of positive outcomes.
 Yet most employers—65%—don’t feel equipped to support the emotional and mental health needs of their workforce.

-• The highest-priority conditions (e.g., anxiety, diabetes, obesity, cancer) in the employee population; and
+• Priority conditions across the population (e.g., anxiety, diabetes, obesity, cancer)

-• How the workforce is scoring on mental health screenings over time; e.g., whether anxiety or depression symptoms are rising, falling, or staying the same.
+• Trends in mental health screening scores over time (e.g., whether anxiety or depression symptoms are rising, falling, or staying the same)

 A study of 6,200+ employees across 16 companies found that organizations that offer targeted interventions rather than a one-size-fits-all approach may see the greatest impact on the health of their employees.